• Home

 Closing and After

-The settlement statement, formerly most often the form HUD-1, for the borrower has been replaced the buyer's Closing Disclosure (CD), which combine the lender's good faith estimate of closing costs with the truth-in-lending form and the final purchaser/borrower's settlement costs.
-In any event, the intent is to account for all the funds coming into and going out of the transaction, and serve as a vehicle for final and full disclosure to sellers and buyers or borrowers of all third-party charges associated with the transaction and serve as a document within which to compare the lender's costs estimate with the actual final closing expenses.
-The new CD covers only the borrower's side of the transaction, which is fine for refinancing.
-For resale transactions, however, a separate disclosure documents is used for the seller's side of the closing.
+The closing document, whether CD, HUD-1 or other settlement statement, is intended to account for all the funds coming into and going out of the transaction and to serve as a vehicle for final and full disclosure to sellers and buyers or borrowers of all charges associated with the transaction and to serve as a document within which to compare the lender's costs estimate with the actual final closing expenses.
+The CD typically covers only the borrower's side of the transaction, which is fine for refinancing.
+For resale transactions, however, a separate disclosure documents must be used for the seller's side of the closing.

 Next the sellers execute various affidavits and certificates assuring the property is free of encumbrances, other than those found on record, and to comply with the assorted Virginia and Federal tax-reporting requirements.
 Sellers, when finished with the transfer side of the closing, depart.
 We then review and explain to the buyers or borrowers the legal meaning, purpose and effect of the various instruments involved to complete the loan transaction and give buyers or borrowers an explanation of title insurance and the opportunity to select the form of title insurance desired for the property.